johnb432/Weapons-Balance-GM/README.md

         - M16A1:
             - Added all 5.56 muzzle attachments
             - Added CBA Magwell for 5.56x45mm mags/drum/C-mags
-            - Changed weight from kg to 2.95kg
+            - Changed weight from 3.09kg to 2.95kg
         - M16A2:
             - Added all 5.56 muzzle attachments
             - Added CBA Magwell for 5.56x45mm mags/drum/C-mags
-            - Changed weight from kg to 3.49kg
+            - Changed weight from 3.09kg to 3.49kg
         - MPi AK-74Ns:
             - Added all russian scopes to side rail
             - Added CBA Magwell for 5.45x39mm mags
-            - Changed weight from kg to 3.31kg
+            - Changed weight from 3.09kg to 3.31kg
         - MPi AKS-74Ns & ASK-74NKs:
             - Added all russian scopes to side rail
             - Added CBA Magwell for 5.45x39mm mags